EU and International relations

 Our relationship with China dates back to the signing of a Sister City agreement with the city of Hefei in the 1990s.
 Since then we have hosted a number of inward delegations and maintained close relations.

-We signed a “Friendly Cooperation Agreement” with the city of Shenyang in 2014 to formally recognise our growing relations.
+We also signed Sister City agreement with the city of Shenyang in 2016, following an earlier "Friendly Cooperation" agreement between our two cities in 2014.
+Both agreements formally recognise our growing relations.
 For example, our biggest manufacturer, Bombardier, has a successful strategic partnership with the Shenyang Aircraft Corporation while QUB recently opened the Queen’s China College medical campus.

 In the wider context there is already a wealth of academic connections between Belfast and China, including: